Doors Open Ontario presenting sponsor

 St. Mary's Anglican Church

 St. Mary’s is the oldest church structure in Richmond Hill — and the city’s first Anglican parish.
 The historical building is now a chapel for the main church, built in 1964 in the Gothic-revival style.
-Take a guided tour of the chapel, indoor burial plot, church sanctuary and new stained-glass window that commemorates the church’s 150th anniversary.
+Take a guided tour of the chapel, indoor burial plot, church sanctuary, bell tower and stained-glass windows.

 • Full wheelchair access